Prudential standard

 in relation to a private health insurer when APRA notifies the private health insurer that APRA considers;

-conversion or write-off of a capital instrument is necessary because, without it, a particular health fund or the private health insurer would become non-viable; or
+conversion or write-off of a capital instrument is necessary because, without it, a particular fund or the private health insurer would become non-viable; or

-without a public sector injection of capital or equivalent support, a particular health fund or the private health insurer would become non-viable;
+without a public sector injection of capital or equivalent support, a particular fund or the private health insurer would become non-viable;

 subject to paragraphs 6 and 7 of this Attachment, where a private health insurer is a locally incorporated subsidiary private health insurer of a foreign entity, notification by the home regulator of the foreign entity to the foreign entity or the private health insurer that the home regulator considers that: